 Burning Man emerged from the art and counter-culture communities of San Francisco and is known for breaking the envelope of societal norms – whether that be riding your bicycle naked, wearing a colorful, funky costume, or driving a vehicle shaped like a banana.
 Because of this, Burning Man tends to attract folks like avant-garde artists, spiritual seekers, progressives, as well as a lot of trance music enthusiasts.

 Wasteland Weekend, on the other hand, was started by fans of cult-classic pop-culture films like The Road Warrior.
 It attracts folks from the punk, metal and industrial scenes, gear heads, survivalists, reenactors, and geeks.
 While the event could be categorized as an outdoor science-fiction convention, it is actually more accurate to say that it’s like a post-apocalyptic Renaissance Fair.
-As such, Wasteland Weekend operates more like a traditional festival, with official, scheduled entertainment.
+As such, Wasteland Weekend operates more like a traditional festival, providing official scheduled entertainment, in addition to its participant-created city-like atmosphere.

 Burning Man, for the most part, is focused less on providing entertainment, and more on providing a venue – so that attendees can make their own parties and share their own art as they wish.
 As they say on their homepage,